JUREMY PRIVACY POLICY

 5.1.
 Data collected when you use the Services

-When you use Juremy.com, we collect information about your use.
-This information includes information about how you behave on the Website, and how you use the Services.
-The information can be divided into the following categories:
+When you use Juremy.com, we collect certain information about your use, which is necessary to ensure secure operation of the Services and prevent abuse.
+This information can be divided into the following categories:

 Technical information about your device

 We use server logs and other tools to register information about your device, connection to our services and cross-device usage.
-This information includes the operating system and web browser version (as reported by the web browser’s User Agent string), and the source IP address of the browser requests.
+This information includes the operating system and web browser version (as reported by the web browser’s User Agent string), and the source IP address of the browser requests (hereinafter referred to as Web Request metadata).

-Information about the use of your account and the Services; user behaviour
+Information about the use of your account and the Services

-We also register certain information about how you use our Services.
-We register when you log in or out of your account and any purchases of goods and services through your account.
+We register when you log in or out of your account and the source page of your visit.
 We store information about your visits to the Website where the Services are provided and your behaviour when you use the Services.
-This behaviour may include how you navigate the Website and the specific queries of the searches performed on Juremy.
+This behaviour includes navigation on the Website, and the used features, and the store the Query length.
+Juremy does not store the contents of your Query texts (see section 5.2.6. below).

 Legal basis for processing personal data: